Skip to content

 SELECT * FROM demo WHERE status IN ('error', 'warning')

-If the parameter is an array whose elements are also arrays, it will automatically perform two-level expansion into the following form:
+If a parameter is an array and its elements are also arrays, a second-level expansion is automatically performed into the following form:

 1